scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 This design decision  has two outcomes: first of all SCION can reuse existing host addressing scheme, as IPv6,  IPv4, or others.
 Second, its control plane does not carry carry prefix information, avoiding known issues of using routing tables (i.e., scalability, need for dedicated hardware).

 - *Multipath.* SCION ASes can select PCBs according to their policies, and register the corresponding path segments, making them available to other ASes and end hosts.
 SCION hosts can leverage a wide range of inter-domain paths, selecting them at each hop based on application requirements or path conditions.
 One existing mechanism is BGP mutlipath {{RFC7911}}, that focuses on advertising multiple paths for the same prefix.
 However, it does not allow end hosts to select the whole end to end path, therefore traffic cannot be routed based on application requirements.
-Second it faces scalability concerns typical of BGP, as discussed in the above mentioned RFC.
+In addition, it faces scalability concerns typical of BGP (i.e., increased resource requirement on routers), as discussed in the above mentioned RFC.
+Similarly to BGP multipath, other approaches based on BGP, either are only bale to provide backup paths  that can only be activated in case of failure (i.e., Diverse BGP Paths {{RFC6774}}),either they face scalability limitations.
 Such concerns motivate an alternative approach as SCION.

 - *Hop by hop path authorization.* SCION packets can only be forwarded along authorized segments.
 This is achieved thanks to message authentication codes (MACs) within each hop field.
 During beaconing, each AS control's plane creates MACs, that are then verified at forwarded.
 This gives end hosts strong guarantees about the path where the data is routed.
 Other approaches, as BGPSec ({{RFC8205}}), suffer from challenges with scalability, introduce circular dependencies {{COOPER2013}} and global kill switches {{ROTHENBERGER2017}}.